alchen99/spinnaker.github.io/reference/halyard/commands.md

 ```

 #### Subcommands
- * `artifactory`: Manage and view Spinnaker configuration for the artifactory repository
+ * `artifactory`: Manage and view Spinnaker configuration for the Artifactory repository

 ---
 ## hal config repository artifactory

-Manage and view Spinnaker configuration for the artifactory repository
+Manage and view Spinnaker configuration for the Artifactory repository

 #### Usage
 ```